orbotik/roll20/toa-new-players.md

 Dwarves are short, naturally hardy, and highly resistant to arcane forces.
 All dwarves suffer from gold lust and take great pride in their honour and ancestry.
 They have better night vision than most humans, but are just as blind in the absence of light.
 The deep roads are well lit if dwarves are nearby.

 * **Advantage** when resisting poison and magic.
-Positive magical effects however provide only half the usual benefits (where possible, for example duration, amount of healed hit points, etc).
+Positive magical effects however provide only half the usual benefits.
 * May make a **Perception** check to sniff out a handful of silver or gold coins, or a single gemstone, within Close range.

 ### Elf